KieMac16/data-analytics-power-bi-report/README.md

 ### *Create a Measure Table*
 The best approach to creating a measure table is by doing so in Model View with Power Query Editor so that the table appears in the Query Editor.
-To do this, click 'New Table' and name the table 'Measures Table'.
+To do this, click 'New Table' when in Power Query Editor and name the table 'Measures Table'.
-After adding a new measure to the table you can delete the existing column when creating the table.
+After adding a new measure to the table you can delete the existing column that was automatically added when creating the table.
 Now, ensure you have clicked on the measure table before you create any new measures - which ensures your new measure is stored in your measures table.

 ### *Create key measures*